scottbybee/tools/README.md

 this is a demo app to teach myself about python/flask and new development tools

-so, i initialized git flow; we should now be on dev branch; I'll commit and push to verify
+so, i initialized git flow; we should now be on dev branch; I'll commit and push to verify i have created feature 1; this commit is in the feature branch